EXL/Stuff/Examples/Qt-OpenSSL-NetworkManager/ReadMe.md

 QtNetworkManager Demo
 =====================

+An example of using the OpenSSL library with Qt framework.

 ![NetworkManagerDemo, KDE Plasma 5](screenshot.png)

 For the Qt from the official site (which compiled with the OpenSSL v1.0.x):